rday/martini-login/README.md

 martini-login
 =============

-Basic login handler for Martini
+This is a very basic login session handler for Martini, docs in code...